Bubba Ray Dudley: Aces & Eights (2012–2013)

 On the February 21 episode of Impact Wrestling, Hogan named Ray the number one contender to the TNA World Heavyweight Championship.
 Ray received his shot in a steel cage match on March 10 at Lockdown, where he defeated Jeff Hardy, following interference from Aces & Eights, to win his first World Heavyweight Championship.
-Afterwards, Ray revealed himself as the President of Aces & Eights, turning heel again in the process, and reuniting with Devon.
+Afterwards, Ray revealed himself as the president of Aces & Eights, turning heel again in the process, and reuniting with Devon.
 Ray made his first televised title defense on the April 11 episode of Impact Wrestling, defeating Jeff Hardy in a Full Metal Mayhem match to retain his title.
 On June 2 at Slammiversary XI, Ray successfully defended the World Heavyweight Championship against Sting in a No Holds Barred Match after an interference by Aces & Eights, with the added stipulation, that Sting would never get another World title opportunity again.
 Following Slammiversary, Ray and Aces & Eights would continue feuding with Sting and his New Main Event Mafia (Kurt Angle, Magnus, Samoa Joe, and Rampage Jackson).
 On July 18, during the Destination X episode of Impact Wrestling, Ray lost the TNA World Heavyweight Championship to Chris Sabin, ending his reign at 130 days.
 Ray received his rematch in a steel cage on August 15 at Impact Wrestling: Hardcore Justice, where he defeated Sabin, following interference from Mr. Anderson and Tito Ortiz, to regain the TNA World Heavyweight Championship.
 On the August 22 episode of Impact Wrestling, Ray revealed his marriage with Brooke Hogan fell apart as he broke up with her, and announced his relationship with Brooke Tessmacher.
 Later that night, Devon was forced to leave TNA after being pinned by A.J.
 Styles in a five-on-five tag team match against the Main Event Mafia.
-The following week, tension began to be teased between Bully Ray and Aces & Eights Vice-President Mr. Anderson, with Anderson disagreeing with Ray claiming he never needed Devon and bring Tito Ortiz into the stable without a group vote.
+The following week, tension began to be teased between Bully Ray and Aces & Eights Vice-president Mr. Anderson, with Anderson disagreeing with Ray claiming he never needed Devon and bring Tito Ortiz into the stable without a group vote.
 During Ray's match with Sting on the September 5 episode of Impact Wrestling, Anderson cost Ray by refusing to help him.
 Afterwards, Anderson attacked Ray and announced that he would be his challenger at No Surrender.
 The following week, Ray successfully defended his title against Anderson in a Last Man Standing match.
 Afterwards, as Anderson was being stretchered away, Ray attacked him and piledrived him onto the stage.
-While beginning a feud with Bound for Glory Series winner A.J.
-Styles, Ray was also dealing with the implosion of Aces & Eights.
+While beginning a feud with Styles, the Bound for Glory Series winner, Ray was also dealing with the implosion of Aces & Eights.
 On October 20 at Bound for Glory, Ray lost the TNA World Heavyweight Championship to Styles in a No Disqualification match, ending his reign at 66 days.